What do Amazon, Google, Apple, Microsoft, and Disney all share?

-You may also be asked to travel with pets to veterinary appointments and play dates.
+You may also be asked to travel to veterinary appointments and play dates with pets.
 So, a reliable and insured vehicle will be beneficial.

 While there is no formal training required, joining professional organizations such as Pet Sitters International will lend you credibility and help reassure new clients.

-Most pet sitting businesses can be run from home.
-You’ll need a decent computer, a flexible schedule, and a good amount of heart to get started.
+Most pet-sitting businesses can be run from home.
+You’ll need a decent computer, a flexible schedule, and much heart to get started.